jck-18/gitlab-enagament/README.md

 The knowledge base is saved as a Markdown file with the naming pattern `knowledge_base_YYYYMMDD_HHMMSS.md`, containing:
 - Topics organized by sections
-- Clean, formatted documentation content
+- Clean, formatted handbook content
 - Links to original sources

 ## Future Improvements

 Potential enhancements for future versions:

-1. **Incremental updates**: Only process new or changed documentation
+1. **Incremental updates**: Only process new or changed handbook pages
-2. **Multi-source integration**: Combine documentation from multiple sources
+2. **Multi-source integration**: Combine content from handbook and technical documentation
 3. **Custom embedding models**: Train domain-specific embeddings for improved topic modeling
 4. **Interactive visualization**: Web interface for exploring the knowledge base
 5. **Evaluation metrics**: Automated quality assessment of the generated knowledge base
 6. **Automated Reddit responses**: Use the knowledge base to automatically draft responses to Reddit questions
-7. **Sentiment analysis**: Track community sentiment about GitLab features and documentation
+7. **Sentiment analysis**: Track community sentiment about GitLab features and handbook content

 ## License